transducens/PILAR/README.md

 As in the original FLORES+ repository, the files are provided compressed (password: `multilingual machine translation`) to prevent them from being automatically crawled and added to training datasets.

 It is important to note that the method used to create the FLORES+ Asturian dataset differs from the one used for Aragonese and Aranese.
 The Asturian sentences were originally obtained by Meta via professional translation from English and then we asked the academia to revise it, whereas the Aragonese and Aranese sentences were first machine translated from the Spanish sentences using Apertium and then manually post-edited by specialists proficient in these languages and finally revised by the academias.
+The post-editions were supervised by the R+D+i project PID2021-124663OB-I00 ("TAN-IBE: Neural Machine Translation for the Romance languages of the Iberian Peninsula") developed at Universitat Oberta de Catalunya, Spain.

 ## License